dpidan/react-server-components-workshop/exercises/5-rsc-compiler/README.md

 1. So far, we've presented server-side rendering and Server Components as somewhat intertwined concepts.
 This has actually been a small lie.
 Instead, we need to break out the Server Components piece of our application, out into its own separate "app".
 This clear distinction will allow us to produce two clearly defined bundles: one which can render our Server Components, and one which can render our Client Components.

     Let's start by making a new Cloudflare Worker.
-We'll call this one our `region-worker`, in contrast with the `global-worker` we already have:
+We'll call this one our `region-worker-daniel`, in contrast with the `global-worker` we already have:

     ```tsx
     // ./region-worker/index.tsx